-3.1.14 Service and Filing Proof of Service of Petition to Terminate Sex Offender Registration
+3.1.15 Service and Filing Proof of Service of Petition to Terminate Sex Offender Registration

 Within fifteen (15) court days from the date that the petition to terminate sex offender registration and proof of current registration is filed with the Fresno County Superior Court or the Fresno County Juvenile Justice Court, the petitioner or someone on petitioner's behalf must serve a copy of the petition and proof of current registration on the law enforcement agency with whom the petitioner currently registers in Fresno County and the Fresno County District Attorney's Office.
-Additionally, if petitioner was convicted of a registrable offense in a county other than Fresno County, the petitioner or someone on petitioner's behalf must serve a copy of the petition and proof of current registration en the law enforcement agency and the District Attorney's Office of the county in which the petitioner was convicted of the registrable offense.
+Additionally, if petitioner was convicted of a registrable offense in a county other than Fresno County, the petitioner or someone on petitioner's behalf must serve a copy of the petition and proof of current registration en the law enforcement agency and the Tresno County the petitioner or someone on petitioner's behalf must serve a copy of the petition and proof of current registration on the law enforcement agency and the District Attorney's Office of the county in which the petitioner was convicted of the registrable offense.

 Also, within fifteen (15) court days from the date that the petition to terminate sex offender registration and proof of current registration is filed with the Fresno County Superior Court or the Fresno County Juvenile Justice Court, petitioner must file a proof of service demonstrating that all of the required law enforcement agencies and District Attorney's Offices were served with a copy of the petition and proof of current registration.
 If the petition and proof of current registration were filed in Juvenile Justice Court and were served by mail and/or personal delivery, petitioner is required to use Proof of Service - Juvenile Sex Offender Registration Termination (form PJV-61).
-If the petition and proof of current registration were filed in Superior Court and were served by mail and/or personal delivery, but not required, to use Proof of Service - Sex Offender Registration Termination (form CR-416).
-If the petitioner and proof of current registration were filed in either Superior Court or Juvenile Justice Court and were served by electronic service, petitioner is encouraged, but not required, to use Proof of Electronic Service (form POS-050/EFS-050).
-(Effective January 1, 2022, New)
+If the petition and proof of current registration were filed in Superior Court and were served by mail and/or personal delivery, but not required, to use Proof of Current registration Termination (form CR-416).
+If the petitioner and proof of current registration Termination (form CR-416).
+If the petitioner and proof of current registration Termination (form CR-416).
+If the petitioner and proof of current registration Termination (form CR-416).
+If the petitioner and proof of current registration Termination (form CR-416).
+If the petitioner and proof of current registration the superior Court or Juvenile Justice Court and were served by electronic service, petitioner is encouraged, but not required, to use Proof of Electronic Service (form POS-050/EFS-050).
+(Rule 3.1.14 renumbered effective January 1, 1023; adopted as Rule 3.1.14 effective January 1, 2022)